-Gender Reassignment Treatment.
+Gender Affirming Care.

-Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office.

-Coverage for Medically Necessary Covered Health Services to treat Gender Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.
+- Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office. - Coverage for Medically Necessary Covered Health Services to treat Gender Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.

-- Services considered by the Plan to be a Cosmetic Procedure or that are Experimental or Investigational. - Services for the reversal of gender reassignment surgery.
+- The Plan does not cover: - Services considered by the Plan to be a Cosmetic Procedure or that are Experimental or Investigational. - Services for the reversal of gender reassignment surgery.